2024–2025 SAG-AFTRA video game strike

-The 2024–2025 SAG-AFTRA video game strike refers to the labor strike initiated by Screen Actors Guild – American Federation of Television and Radio Artists (SAG-AFTRA) on July 26, 2024, involving the union's voice actors and motion capture artists against American video game companies signed to the union's Interactive Media Agreements over failed renegotiation terms of the contract that had expired in November 2022.
-The strike had been authorized in September 2023.
-The strike started after a year and a half of negotiations which failed to result in a protection agreement from the use of artificial intelligence (AI) for all performers covered by the Interactive Media Agreement.
-In addition to video game performers, there were concerns about companies having the ability to train AI to replicate an actor's voice, or create a digital replica of their likeness, without consent or fair compensation.
+On July 26, 2024, the Screen Actors Guild – American Federation of Television and Radio Artists labor union initiated a strike that lasted until July 9, 2025.
+The grievance involved the union's voice actors and motion capture artists against American video game companies signed to the union's interactive media agreements over failed renegotiation terms of a contract that had expired in November 2022.

+The strike was authorized in September 2023 and started after a year and a half of negotiations which failed to result in a protection agreement from the use of artificial intelligence (AI) for all performers covered by the interactive media agreement.
+In addition to video game performers, there were concerns about companies having the ability to train AI to replicate an actor's voice or create a digital replica of their likeness without consent or fair compensation.

-The strike was also notable for its unofficial (Note: HoYoverse was not officially targeted in the list of companies.
-However, various SAG-AFTRA affiliated voice actors initiated a strike separate from the main strike.) independent strike against Hoyoverse games.
-The independent strike was not well received by the games' communities, and mostly resulted in the recasting of the striking voice actors.
+The strike was also notable for its unofficial (Note: HoYoverse was not officially targeted in the list of companies in the beginning of the strike.) independent strike against Hoyoverse games.
+The striking voice actors, in addition to asking for AI protections, called for a union agreement to be signed between Hoyoverse and SAG-AFTRA.
+This mostly resulted in the recasting of the striking voice actors.

 On June 9, 2025, SAG-AFTRA announced that a tentative agreement had been reached, and on June 11, the strike was suspended.
 The agreement was overwhelmingly ratified on July 9, 2025, officially ending the strike.